Ned Kelly (soundtrack)

 Ned Kelly is the score to the 1970 film about the Australian outlaw Ned Kelly.
-It features music written by Shel Silverstein, produced by Ron Haffkine and performed by Waylon Jennings, Kris Kristofferson, Tom Ghent, and a solo track by Mick Jagger, who played the title character.
+It features music written by Shel Silverstein, produced by Ron Haffkine and performed by Waylon Jennings, Kris Kristofferson, and Tom Ghent, and a solo track by Mick Jagger, who played the title character.

-The album was originally issued by United Artists Records in 1970 as UAS-5213 but reissued in 1974 as UA-LA300G.
+The album was initially issued by United Artists Records in 1970 as UAS-5213 but reissued in 1974 as UA-LA300G.
 The album and the film contain music unique to each other.

 Rykodisc reissued this album in 1997, with added dialogue from the movie and multimedia files.